jkomoros/prompt-garden/README.md

 # prompt-garden
 A framework for gardening LLM prompts

+There isn't much here right now.
+For more on what this might become, see DESIGN.md.

 ### Using

 Copy `environment.SAMPLE.json` to `environment.SECRET.json` and update the `openai_api_key` to be your key.